 Kasper Wang, MD, is a graduate of the Johns Hopkins University and the Johns Hopkins University School of Medicine.
-He completed eight years of general surgery training at Stanford University Hospital and subsequently two years of fellowship training in pediatric surgery at Children's Hospital Los Angeles.
+He completed eight years of general surgery training at Stanford University Hospital and subsequently two years of fellowship training in pediatric surgery at Children's Hospital Los Angeles (CHLA).
 Dr. Wang balances a busy clinical practice with both clinical and basic research endeavors.
 He is a principal investigator for the Childhood Liver Disease Research Network (ChiLDReN), funded by the National Institute of Diabetes and Digestive and Kidney Diseases.
+He is also the Program Director for CHLA's Pediatric Surgery Fellowship Program.
 Dr. Wang has been elected to the Pediatric Surgery Board of the American Board of Surgery (PSB-ABS).
 He will serve as a representative of the American Academy of Pediatrics Section on Surgery.
-His six year term will begin July 1, 2018.

 For the families whose lives have benefited from Dr. Wang and those who wish to support his research efforts, we welcome your support.
 Your thoughtful gift creates hope and builds healthier futures for the families of Southern California and far beyond.
 Donate Now

 Minimally invasive surgery of the chest and abdomen, hepatobiliary diseases of infants and children, solid tumors, esophageal disorders, biliary atresia, correction of pectus excavatum and pectus carinatum chest wall deformities.